SandorTeleki/inspiredvanillawebprojects/speak-number-guess/README.md

 - Button has to be clicked to start game
 - Speech recognition now stops at victory screen
 - Pressing start button multiple times no longer returns an error in the console log

-## To Do:
-- Create a stop functionality (button and spoken version)